2025 United States strikes on Iranian nuclear sites: United States

 The Metropolitan Police Department of the District of Columbia and the New York Police Department increased security around religious institutions following the strikes.
 Later, on June 22, the U.S. State Department ordered the departure of family members and non-emergency U.S. government personnel from Lebanon.
 By June 26, U.S. Immigration and Customs Enforcement had arrested 130 and detained 670 Iranian nationals throughout the country amid heightened security concerns over Iranian sleeper cell activity and potential retaliatory terror attacks in response to the strikes.

-The Joint Maritime Information Center (JMIC) of the UK Maritime Trade Operations (UKMTO) issued an urgent advisory warning that the threat to US-associated commercial shipping in the Red Sea, the Bab-el-Mandeb Strait, and the Gulf of Aden was “high,” citing escalating regional tensions.
+The Joint Maritime Information Center (JMIC) of the UK Maritime Trade Operations (UKMTO) issued an urgent advisory warning that the threat to US-associated commercial shipping in the Red Sea, the Bab-el-Mandeb Strait, and the Gulf of Aden was "high," citing escalating regional tensions.
 US-associated vessels were defined as those flagged, owned, operated, chartered, or carrying American-linked cargo.
 The advisory urged such vessels to exercise extreme caution, consider rerouting, and adhere to maritime security best practices, while noting that non-American and non-Israeli vessels faced a lower but still present threat level.

-Lindsey Graham praised the strikes, stating that it was "the right call" and "the regime deserves it".
+Domestic reactions to the strikes were generally mixed.
+Senator Lindsey Graham praised the strikes, stating that it was "the right call" and "the regime deserves it".
 House speaker Mike Johnson released a statement, saying: "President Trump has been consistent and clear that a nuclear-armed Iran will not be tolerated [...]
 That posture has now been enforced with strength, precision and clarity."
 Chair of the Senate Intelligence Committee Tom Cotton of Arkansas tweeted, "President Trump made the right call and the ayatollahs should recall his warning not to target Americans."
 Senator Mitch McConnell of Kentucky said the strikes were a "prudent response to the warmongers in Tehran".
 Senate Majority Leader John Thune argued that the action was needed after previous failed diplomatic efforts: "The regime in Iran, which has committed itself to bringing 'death to America' and wiping Israel off the map, has rejected all diplomatic pathways to peace."
 Senator Tim Sheehy of Montana called the strikes the "right decision."
 Senator Ted Cruz of Texas said in a statement: "Tonight's actions have gone far in foreclosing that possibility, and countering the apocalyptic threat posed by an Iranian nuclear arsenal."
 Chair of the House Intelligence Committee Rick Crawford praised Trump and stated: "I have been in touch with the White House before this action and will continue to track developments closely with them in the coming days."

 Former Florida governor and 2016 presidential candidate Jeb Bush, Ambassador Mark Wallace, Frances Townsend, and Tom Tugendhat released a joint statement, saying: "We applaud President Trump and the United States for this decision–one of the most important of the 21st century."